 Please note that open centres may set an earlier deadline for accepting entries, and it is your responsibility to check if this applies at your centre.

-- All Land Economy applicants applying in 2020 sit the assessment on 5 November 2020 (updated date).
+- All Land Economy applicants applying in 2021 sit the assessment on 3 November 2021.

 Information about the assessment including example papers and subject content is available on the University Admissions website from March each year, and further advice is available in the resources section below.